jkstill/oracle-demos/function-based-index_vs_table-lookup/README.md

 How can you deal with that?

-More to come...
+Hint: the options will be more limited when a Nested Array is used.

+Look for that in a follow up article

 ## QuickStart SQL Patch Demo

-Do NOT do this in any production databaes, as the `flush.sql` does just what you should expect it to: it flushes the Shared Pool and the Buffer Cache.
+Do NOT do this in any production database, as the `flush.sql` script does just what you should expect it to: it flushes the Shared Pool and the Buffer Cache.

 ```text
 @@schema.sql